EchoMAV/docs/docs/compile_l4t_orin.md

 !!!
 WARNING

-    These instructions were developed and tested on Ubuntu 20.04 LTS (with a Windows machine used for the Excel pinmux change).
+    These instructions were developed and tested on Ubuntu 20.04 LTS.
 We recommend using a *physical* machine running Ubuntu 20.04 LTS.

 What you will doing: